awsdocs/incident-manager-user-guide/doc_source/response-plans.md

 # Response plans<a name="response-plans"></a>

 Use response plans to plan for incidents and define how to respond to incidents\.
 Response plans provide a template for when an incident occurs\.
 This template includes information about who to engage, the expected severity of the event, automatic runbooks to initiate, and metrics to monitor\.
-To create a response plan, use the following steps\.

 ## Best practices<a name="response-plan-best-practices"></a>